The Harp at an Event

 Where should the harp be set up?

 The harp needs about 5 by 5 feet of clear space to fit the harp, me, and a music stand.
 As mentioned earlier, a flat surface needs to be provided.
-To keep the strings in tune, placement out of the sun and away from air vents, open doors or windows, and fireplaces is essential.
+To keep the strings in tune and prevent potential damage, placement out of the sun and away from air vents, open doors or windows, and fireplaces is essential.

 Do we need to provide anything for your setup?